 Political life and career of Robert Mugabe

 Mugabe poses for a photo with other leaders at a Commonwealth of Nations meeting in London in 1986.
-Pictured from left, back row: Rajiv Gandhi, Brian Mulroney, S.S.
-Ramphal, Robert Hawke and Mugabe.
-Front row, from left: Margaret Thatcher, Lynden Pindling and Kenneth Kaunda.
+Pictured from left, in the back row, are Indian Prime Minister Rajiv Gandhi, Canadian Prime Minister Brian Mulroney, Commonwealth Secretary-General S.S.
+Ramphal, Australian Prime Minister Robert Hawke and Mugabe.
+In the front row, from left, are British Prime Minister Margaret Thatcher, Bahamian Prime Minister Lynden Pindling and Zambian President Kenneth Kaunda.

 Political life and career of Robert Mugabe